nathan-fiscaletti/nathan-fiscaletti.github.io/_posts/2019-05-02-creating-a-custom-numeric-base-in-php.md

 ## Constraints

-If you use a custom dictionary they are constrained to three things.
+If you use a custom library they are constrained to three things.

   * They must use only lower case entries as the library uses capitalization to denote a new "digit".
   * Each entry in the list must be unique
-  * If you are using multiple dictionaries for different places in the number, the dictionaries must be of equal lengths.
+  * If you are using multiple libraries for different places in the number, the libraries must be of equal lengths.